 How high are your standards for service excellence?
 Do you assume your experience is excellent when it may be mediocre?

 Don't become complacent with your service experience.
-Know that you will always receive the results that you are willing to accept, so be thinking how to improve your systems, provide better training and generally stay ahead of the future and prevent failures.
+Know that you will always receive the results that you are willing to accept, so be thinking about how to improve your systems, provide better training and generally stay ahead of the future and prevent failures.
 Jennings urges you to,

 "Inspect what you expect."

-This is particularly critical as flooring products evolve resulting in new technologies, standards and practices for installation.
+This is particularly critical as flooring products evolve resulting in new technologies, standards, and practices for installation.

 4. Realize that quality is never an accident

 Quality is never an accident: it is planned for.
-Great companies prioritize for quality; they never expect their staff members to self train; they never assume employees will know the latest tile installation standards.
+Great companies prioritize for quality; they never expect their staff members to self-train; they never assume employees will know the latest tile installation standards.

 Rather, they take control of the expectation for consistent and high quality by developing systems for ongoing training and education.
-They reward improved performance, pass on compliments, say thank you for doing things right and generally encourage good attitudes.
+They reward improved performance, pass on compliments, say thank you for doing things right, and generally encourage good attitudes.
 They focus on what matters to customers.